-3.5 National Environmental Policy Act (NEPA)
+3.1.4 National Environmental Policy Act

-All research activities in 2016 were covered under the Laboratory's site-wide Categorical Exclusion (CX) for "Indoor Bench-Scale Research Projects and Conventional Laboratory Operations".
+All research activities in 2017 were covered under Ames Laboratory's site-wide Categorical Exclusion (CX) for "Indoor Bench-Scale Research Projects and Conventional Laboratory Operations".
 Routine facility upgrades and renovations are covered under the Laboratory's site-wide CX; "Renovations and maintenance activities for buildings, structures, infrastructures and equipment".
-Both exclusions were submitted to DOE-AMSO for approval and are valid through June 3, 2018.
+Both exclusions were submitted to DOE-AMSO for approval and were valid through June 3, 2018.
+The CXs have since been re-submitted to DOE-AMSO and are now valid through July 26, 2023.
 These "site-wide" CXs eliminate unnecessary documentation but still uphold the integrity of NEPA.
 Categorical exclusions are classes of actions that DOE (10 CFR 1021 Subpart D, App.
 B) has determined do not individually or cumulatively have a significant effect on the environment and do not require the preparation of either an environmental assessment or an environmental impact statement.
 The newly completed Sensitive Instrument Facility (SIF) underwent a NEPA review and was determined to be excluded from further NEPA review as it meets the requirements for Categorical Exclusion B3.6 of 10 CFR part 1021.
 An archaeological consulting firm was hired to conduct an archaeological survey of the land where the proposed SIF was constructed.
 The survey was required to fulfill the requirements of section 106 of the National Historic Preservation Act.
 The survey found no archaeological sites in the project (SIF) area.

 The survey report was sent to the State Historical Preservation Officer (SHPO) as required by section 106 of the National Historic Preservation Act.
 No further action was required by the SHPO.